 This course targets those students who have never presented in English before and want to study abroad, present their research internationally or gain employment in international companies.
-As for the final presentation topic, students will present their own research proposals.
+As for the final presentation topic, students will present their own research, research proposals or a review of someone else's research paper.